eclipsingbinary/cantuum/README.md

 # Cantuum

-A decentralized music platform that functions as a pure interface between artists and listeners, eliminating traditional platform intermediation.
-Built with modern web technologies and blockchain integration, Cantuum operates as a public good with no middleman fees.
+A decentralized peer-to-peer music streaming platform that connects artists directly with listeners, eliminating traditional platform intermediation.
+Built with modern web technologies and blockchain integration, Cantuum enables direct music streaming and monetization while operating as a public good with no middleman fees.

 ## 🎯 Core Philosophy

-- **Pure Interface Approach**: Functions solely as a facilitator between artists and listeners
+- **Pure P2P Streaming**: Direct streaming between artists and listeners
 - **No Middleman Fees**: All payments remain peer-to-peer
 - **Artist Control**: Full control over content and payment methods
 - **Public Good**: Built and maintained as a transparent, sustainable public good